rust-lang-ja/the-rust-programming-language-ja/1.6/ja/book/guessing-game.md

 Rust warns us that we haven’t used the `Result` value.
 This warning comes from a special annotation that `io::Result` has.
 Rust is trying to tell you that you haven’t handled a possible error.
 The right way to suppress the error is to actually write error handling.
-Luckily, if we want to crash if there’s a problem, we can use these two little methods.
+Luckily, if we just want to crash if there’s a problem, we can use these two little methods.
 If we can recover from the error somehow, we’d do something else, but we’ll save that for a future project.

-There’s only one line of this first example left:
+There’s just one line of this first example left:

 ```rust,ignore
     println!("You guessed: {}", guess);